resvishal/resvishal.github.io/_pages/about.md

 ### Tuberculosis and Infection Biology

 Tuberculosis remains one of the deadliest infectious diseases worldwide, caused by *Mycobacterium tuberculosis*, a pathogen with remarkable abilities to persist within host macrophages and resist conventional treatments.
 My research investigates the molecular mechanisms underlying this persistence by studying essential protein targets in the pathogen.
 Through computational structural biology approaches, I analyze protein dynamics, allosteric regulation, and druggable pockets in key mycobacterial enzymes.
 Understanding how these proteins function under host-mimicking conditions reveals vulnerabilities that can be exploited for drug development.
 I am particularly focused on identifying inhibitors that can shorten treatment duration and combat drug-resistant strains.
 This work involves close integration of molecular simulation data with experimental validation, bridging computational predictions with biological reality.
-By characterizing the structural and dynamic properties of myobacterial proteins, my research contributes to the global effort to develop more effective, shorter-duration therapies against this ancient yet persistent killer.
+By characterizing the structural and dynamic properties of mycobacterial proteins, my research contributes to the global effort to develop more effective, shorter-duration therapies against this ancient yet persistent killer.

 ---